dchichkov/cpp_fdw/README.md

 cpp_fdw
 ========

-This PostgreSQL extension implements a Foreign Data Wrapper (FDW) for JSON files.
+This PostgreSQL extension implements a Foreign Data Wrapper (FDW) for CPP files.
 The extension doesn't require any data to be loaded into the database, and supports analytic queries against array types, nested fields, and heterogeneous documents.

-cpp\_fdw currently only works with PostgreSQL 9.2, and uses YAJL to parse JSON files.
-Future releases of this wrapper will use the JSON parser functions that are to going to be introduced in the PostgreSQL 9.3 release.
+cpp\_fdw currently only works with PostgreSQL 9.2, and uses YAJL to parse CPP files.
+Future releases of this wrapper will use the CPP parser functions that are to going to be introduced in the PostgreSQL 9.3 release.